burin/capt-generated-example/readme.md

 `capt` is a tool to help you quickly create backbone.js applications and maintain a good directory structure and give you build tools to help development.

-This version of `capt` only includes the `new` and `generate` tasks.

-It assumes the project will use [RequireJS](http://requirejs.org/) for module loading and dependency management.
-JavaScript is the preferred language in this fork.

 Directory Structure:

     index.html